-How does God bless one who gives tzedakah?
+How does God bless one who helps the poor and needy?

-One might think it is like the following case:
+One might think it is like this case:

-A man lost a wallet containing a $100 when he was walking downtown.
-The following morning, he went to downtown and found a $200 bill.
+A man lost a wallet containing a $100 while walking downtown.
+The following morning, he went downtown and picked up a $200 bill on the pavement.

-Yet this is not what the Torah is talking about.
-This person, even though he found more money than he lost, is still upset about the original $100 that he lost.
-He thinks to himself: "If I hadn't lost that first $100, I would have now $300!"
+But this is not what the Torah is talking about.
+This person, even though he found more money than what he lost, is still upset about the original $100 that was lost.
+He thinks to himself, "If I hadn't lost that first $100, I would have now $300!"